anudeep-tech/ShopEZ-One-Stop-Shop-for-Online-Purchases/README.md

 ✅ Outcome

-We successfully built and tested a functional MVP of ShopEZ, including all major features like product search, cart functionality, and checkout.
+We successfully built and tested a functional MVP of a shopping website, including all major features like product search, cart functionality, and checkout.
 The experience improved our understanding of full stack development, frontend-backend integration, and team collaboration in a development environment.